-All students enrolled in the DPT program are required to purchase liability insurance prior to being assigned to a clinical education facility.
+All students enrolled in the DPT program are required to purchase liability insurance by January 15th of each year while enrolled in the program.
 Generally, the student policy provides a minimum of \$1,000,000.00 liability coverage per incident and a maximum of \$3,000,000.00 total coverage.
 A student who does not have liability insurance will not be permitted to participate in any clinical education experience including community clinic experiences and may be asked to withdraw from the program if coverage is not obtained.
 A student may be asked to purchase an additional level of coverage pending requests from a clinical site.